unoplatform/uno.extensions/doc/Learn/Markup/SourceUsage.md

 ---
 uid: Uno.Extensions.Markup.SourceUsage
 ---
-# Binding Usage
+# Source and Relative Source

-In this section, we explore practical examples of how to implement data binding in Uno Platform applications using C#Markup.
-These examples include direct source binding, relative source binding, and utilizing data contexts.
+Sometimes, when working with binding expressions, specifying the source or a relative source becomes necessary.
+In this section, we'll explore how to do that using strongly typed sources.

 ## Source Binding